 The views expressed herein have not been approved by the House of Delegates or the Board of Governors of the American Bar Association, and accordingly, should not be construed as representing the policy of the American Bar Association.

-Characterizing associations between socioeconomic factors and children’s brain development, a team including investigators from nine universities across the country reports correlative links between family income and brain structure.
+Characterizing associations between socioeconomic factors and children’s brain development, a team including investigators from nine universities across the country reports links between family income and brain structure.
 Relationships between the brain and family income were strongest in the lowest end of the economic range – suggesting that interventional policies aimed at these children may have the largest societal impact.
-The study, led by researchers at The Saban Research Institute of Children’s Hospital Los Angeles and Columbia University Medical Center, was published in online edition of the journal Nature Neuroscience on March 30, 2015.
+The study, led by researchers at The Saban Research Institute of Children’s Hospital Los Angeles and Columbia University Medical Center, was published in March 2015 online edition of the journal Nature Neuroscience.

 “Family income is linked to factors such as nutrition, health care, schools, play areas and, sometimes, air quality,” said Sowell, adding that everything going on in the environment shapes the developing brain.
 “Future research may address the question of whether changing a child’s environment—for instance, through social policies aimed at reducing family poverty—could change the trajectory of brain development and cognition for the better.”